Room 1

 East coast

-Along the ruggedly beautiful east coast, small fleets of fishing boats brave the large swells that roll in straight off the vast Atlantic, while daring surfers ride the rolling waves.
-A drive along the dramatic coastal road, with stops at the coral boulder studded beach of Bathsheba and the surfing mecca of the ‘Soup Bowl’ en route, is a highlight of any trip to Barbados.
+The ruggedly picturesque east coast sees small fishing boats navigating large swells from the vast Atlantic, while adventurous surfers tackle the rolling waves.
+Exploring the dramatic coastal road, with stops at the coral-studded beach of Bathsheba and the surfing haven of the ‘Soup Bowl’, is a highlight of any Barbados excursion.

 Shopping

-Bajan cuisine centres around fish and seafood – including lobster, shrimp and red snapper – and Barbadians also eat a lot of the island’s delicious fresh fruit – if they can pick it from the trees before the monkeys get there.
-Speciality dishes include ‘pepperpot’, a pork and beef stew, and flying fish, lightly fried and served with lime wedges and tartar sauce.
-Food and parties go hand in hand in Barbados and a festival or street party is a great way to experience the island’s tasty cuisine and warm spirit.
-At the annual Food & Rum Festival you can meet renowned chefs and rum experts, let your hair down at a late-night party, taste delicious delicacies and see local artists in action.
-And of course, a trip to Barbados wouldn’t be complete without sampling the island’s famous rum.
+Bajan cuisine is centered around an abundance of fish and seafood, including lobster, shrimp, and red snapper, complemented by the island's delicious fresh fruit—provided the monkeys don't beat you to it.
+Specialties like 'pepperpot', a flavorful pork and beef stew, and flying fish, lightly fried and served with lime wedges and tartar sauce, are staples.
+Food and festivities are intertwined in Barbados, where attending a festival or street party offers a delightful immersion into the island's delectable cuisine and warm hospitality.
+The annual Food & Rum Festival is a highlight, featuring renowned chefs, rum experts, late-night parties, culinary delights, and live local performances.
+And of course, no visit to Barbados is complete without indulging in the island's famed rum.

 Diving & snorkelling